matheusmarzochi/bdd/README.md

-# bdd
+# BDD
-Scenarios descriptions using behat
+Scenarios and features descriptions using behat